agniveshsp/R-View-Tool/README.md

 ## Installation

 #### For Windows
-To use the software, You can download the executable file from [insert link here].
+##### To use the software, You can download the executable file from [here](https://github.com/agniveshsp/R-View-Tool/releases/download/v1.0.0/R-View.Tool_portable.zip).

 Build Requirements: Python 3.11